EmberLynn/ArkanoidClone/README.md

     - Class of additional screens; only render when required
 2. (DONE)Display final score at end of game and provide option to restart or quit
 3. (DONE)Add continue screen between levels
-4. (IN PROGRESS) Add High Score list to start screen (save top 10 scores of all time)
+4. (DONE)Add High Score list to start screen (save top 10 scores of all time)
 5. Add a system of scaling difficulty (example, blocks take multiple hits):
     - With this, I will add sprites (or something) to blocks to exibit level of damage
 6. Add Roguelite elements to game: